fongchinghinunsw/simsh/README.md

 simPLEshELL(https://github.com/fongchinghinunsw/simsh) is a Unix shell based on BASH.
 It is built just for fun and have most of the basic functionality of BASH.

 ## Build Instruction

 ```
 make
 ```

-This will install the shell as `simsh`, open the shell by `./simsh`.
+This will install the shell as `simsh`, run the shell by `./simsh`.

 ## License
 This project is open-sourced under Apache 2.0., see the [license file](LICENSE) for details.